theappbusiness/ruby-coding-standards/GEM.md

 ### RubyCritic (`-T`)

-The RubyCritic report can be found in tmp/rubycritic/overview.html
+The [RubyCritic][5] report can be found in tmp/rubycritic/overview.html

 In the 'Code'-tab, we try to keep as many files as possible at an A rating, only in well-founded cases, exceptions are allowed, keeping code smells, duplications, and code smells to a minimum.